antonio-hickey/advent-of-code/year-2024/day-3/puzzle_explanation.md

 Only the four highlighted sections are real `mul` instructions.
 Adding up the result of each instruction produces **161** (`2*4 + 5*5 + 11*8 + 8*5`).

 Scan the corrupted memory for uncorrupted `mul` instructions. **What do you get if you add up all of the results of the multiplications?**

+- [My Solution](), This one is really just a parsing puzzle 😒.
+I loop through the corrupted memory collecting mul instructions as long as they fit certain conditions.
+First I go through each occurrence of "mul" and check the size of it.
+The max parameter size is 3 digits so 999 meaning the max length of a valid mul instruction is 12 `mul(999,999)` = 12 chars and the min length is `mul(1,1)` = 8 chars.
+Then I grab the parameter space of the instruction (the digits in between "(" and ")" ex: `"999,999"`), and split that section by `","` and try to parse them into integers as if they don't parse then it's not a valid instruction.
+When finished I have a vector of all the valid mul op's and can just compute the product of each one and then sum up all those products for an answer to the puzzle.